Menditect/documentation/additional/01-howtos/import-plugin.md

 If there is no existing After startup microflow, just select the "At_Startup_Setup_Connection" in the popup window.

+### Configuring Connection user in MTA

+After MTA has started up for the first time, it will create a Connection user.

+In order to allow a Mendix App to connect to MTA you need to set the password for this Connection user.
+There is only one Connection user per MTA node so the password is the same for all Mendix Apps that you want to test in MTA.

+If you have already set the password previously for another App, use that password.
+Otherwise follow these steps.

+- Login to MTA as MTA Manager.
+- Navigate to MTA management, MTA Users.
+- Edit the 'MTAConnectionUser' account.
+- Set the password.
+- Save the password in a password manager that you can share with your colleagues.

 ### Setting Constants

 To configure the MTA Plugin, there are 5 constants that you have to assign a value.
 If you are testing an app that is running locally, assign the values in the project configuration settings (Mendix docs: https://docs.mendix.com/refguide/configuration/#2-configuration-settings) but *never* inside the MtaPluginModule.

 #### `ApplicationInstanceToken`
 This corresponds with an ID that MTA has generated for an Application Instance.
-You can set this constant after you have [added an Application Instance](add-application-instance) in MTA.
+You can set this constant after you have [added an Application Instance](../../application-instance#create-an-application-instance) in MTA.

 #### `ConnectionMethod`
 This will determine if your app will try to connect to MTA, either